loganfreeman/configuration/passenger.md

 ### [How Passenger + Apache autodetects applications](https://www.phusionpassenger.com/library/indepth/ruby/app_autodetection/apache/)
+---
+1. First, it extracts the directory name from the virtual host root, like this: dirname(DocumentRoot).
+For example, if you set DocumentRoot /webapps/foo/public , then Passenger extracts the /webapps/foo portion of it.
+We call this the "application root".
+2. Passenger checks whether config.ru exists in the application root directory
+3. Passenger does not resolve any symlinks in the DocumentRoot path by default since version 2.2.0.
+If you need the old symlink-resolving behavior for whatever reason, then you can turn on PassengerResolveSymlinksInDocumentRoot.
+Another way to solve this situation is to explicitly tell Passenger what the correct application root is through the PassengerAppRoot option.
+4. If Passenger does not detect an application inside the application root, then Passenger will let Apache serve the virtual host root as if Passenger is not activated.
+---
+Overwrite autodetection
+1. PassengerAppRoot – Tells Passenger where your application root is.
+2. PassengerAppType – Tells Passenger what kind of application it is.
+3. PassengerStartupFile – Tells Passenger where your application's entry point file is.

 ### Spawn methods explained
 ---
 At its core, [Passenger is an HTTP proxy and process manager](https://www.phusionpassenger.com/library/indepth/ruby/spawn_methods/)